 To help meet the long-term requirements of an effective chair, as well as adherence to the 'five-year-rule', we also seek to further develop office bearers and sub-Committee chairs so that there is a range of candidates where vacancies and gaps may arise.
-In particular, the staff team have assisted in the development of the Vice-Chair in the lead up to a Chairperson reaching the last 12-18 months of their five-year term.
-As the current chair reaches the five-year milestone in 2023, we will enhance and continue this work to ensure a smooth transition to a new chairperson.
+We have had a new Chairperson in post since the 2023 AGM following the previous Chairperson completing five years' service, and therefore do not anticipate a change in Chairperson in the short-term.
+We therefore continue to support the new Chairperson in their new role but continue to look to develop other Management Committee members who are open to office bearing roles in future.